94kayla/reverse-interview/README.md

 - Does the company provide hardware and what's the refresh schedule?
 - Are extra accessories/furniture possible to buy through the company?
 Is there a budget for them?
 - How often are office visits expected?
-- Are the office meeting rooms always prepared for video conferences?

 # Building Layout

 - What's the office layout? (open plan / cubicles / offices)
-- Is there a support / marketing / other call-heavy team close to my new team?

 # Catch all